jessenich/docker-alpine/README.md

 ## What is this image?

 Baseline image used in all alpine based images with support for AMD64, armhf, and arm64 architectures.

 ### Image Meta

 Based off Alpine 14 as of the latest release.

-Provisions default non rooted user defaulted to 'sysadm' with no password.
+Provisions default non root user defaulted to 'sysadm' with no password.
 Built against both Alpine 3.14 and 3.13 for AMD64, AARCH64, and ARMHF architectures.

 #### Installed Packages